 This artificial sweetener is highly toxic to dogs, even in relatively low quantities.
 It’s rapidly absorbed into the bloodstream, causing large amounts of insulin to be released from the pancreas.

 Dogs can then suffer from low blood sugar (a condition referred to as hypoglycemia).
 Symptoms can include vomiting, lethargy, confusion, seizures and liver failure.
 In severe cases, hypoglycemia can cause comas and even death.

-If your dog has eaten jelly beans containing xylitol, seek veterinary advice immediately.
+However, if your dog has eaten jelly beans containing xylitol, you should still always seek veterinary advice immediately.
+Don’t take chances – let your vet calculate whether the dose is likely to cause a health issue.
 The faster your dog gets treatment, the better chance he has of avoiding severe health problems.